-Russia enacts data localisation requirement Bookmark has been added
+Russia enacts data localisation requirement has been saved

 Russia enacts data localisation requirement